Do Androids Dream of Electric Sheep?

 I am handed to another representative, who tells me there is a flight through Munich later in the evening.
 I should make it to Venice just a few hours later than planned.
 It will cost me $1100.

 “Pardon me, but why is it going to cost $1100?”
 I expected to pay a hundred bucks, maybe $200 because the flight was international.
-I don’t know how these things work, but I know from the last time something like this happened that it involved 15 seconds of typing and a hundred bucks, or roughly six dollars a second.
+I don’t know how these things work, but I know from the two times I’ve missed a flight in my life, I got on the next plane for free or for a hundred bucks; both times involved 15 seconds of typing on the gate agent’s part, or roughly six dollars a second.

 “This ticket was purchased several weeks ago when the fares were lower.
 The fares have increased, so it will now be $1100.”
 I am told, The person telling me this does not look pained to be breaking this bad news to me, nor does he look glib.

 “But you just made about $600 on that standby ticket you just sold,” I am saying.
-“You just sold my seat for $1900.”
+“You just sold my seat for $1900.
+How are you telling me that I must pay $1100 more than the amount I already paid?”

 “I am sorry,” the representative says, not seeming sorry, or happy, or anything.
 Perhaps tired.
 “But it doesn’t work that way.”

 Yet another representative appears from the back room behind the Lufthansa desk.
-She bears some notepaper with several numbers that start at $800 and go to $1500 on them.
+She bears some notepaper with several numbers that start at $800 and go to $1500.
 All alternate fares.
 These amounts include something called a rebooking fee and a cancellation fee, both $250.

 “This has happened to me before,” I repeat to the new person.
 “It has never cost me more than $100 to get on the next flight.
 All you have to do is type something.
 And I met the standby passenger who bought my seat for $1900.”